-Interestingly, given the meme of the 3Vs of big data, having examined 26 types of big data, our conclusion is that two of the Vs -- volume and variety -- are not key defining characteristics of big data.
-It is certainly the case that big data are quite often very large in the number of records generated and the storage volume required to store them, however, this is not a necessary condition of big data.
+Interestingly, given the meme of the 3Vs of Big Data, having examined 26 types of Big Data, our conclusion is that two of those Vs - volume and variety - are not key defining characteristics of Big Data.
+It is certainly the case that Big Data often consists of very large numbers of records and the storage volume required to store them is significant, however, this is not a necessary condition of Big Data.
 Rather volume is a by-product of velocity and exhaustivity: the real-time flow of data across a whole system can produce a deluge of data, especially if each record is large in size.
 In some cases, however, the flow can be generated in real-time (e.g., every 30 seconds), but because the system is small (e.g., 30 sound sensors across a city) and each record is small in size, the storage volume is relatively small.
-The data generated by each sensor is also highly structured.
-Despite the lack of volume and variety, such sensor data is widely considered big data.
-Likewise, variety is not a distinguishing characteristics because small data possess just as much variety as big data.
+The data generated by each sensor are also highly structured.
+Despite the lack of volume and variety, such sensor data are widely considered Big Data.
+Likewise, variety is not a distinguishing characteristic because small data possesses just as much variety as Big Data.